Undergraduate Filmmaking Prop Weapon and Staged Combat Policy

 Prop weapons include but are not limited to: guns (non-firing, rubber and toy), knives, swords, daggers, spears, bows and arrows, cross bows, slingshots, nooses, hand cuffs, shackles, restraints, and any other implements fashioned or used in a threatening manner, whether capable of inflicting actual bodily harm or not.

 Some types of non-violent physical activity also carry increased risk.
 Student productions, including films, videos, or any other moving image representations planning to involve any type of heightened physical activity such as acrobatics, stunt work, pratfalls, etc. should contact their faculty or staff advisor as early in the process as possible, and must receive permission before including these in their rehearsals or filming.
-If you do not have a faculty or staff advisor, contact email@example.com at Undergraduate Production.
+If you do not have a faculty or staff advisor, contact email@example.com at the CCAM.

 No firearm may be used that is capable of firing projectiles in any form.
 There will be no use of blanks, caps, or any other explosive device.
 Any and all gunshots must be accomplished through the use of sound effects.
 No weapon will be allowed that is capable of firing a projectile, such as a bow and arrow or crossbow.
 All such weapons must be incapable of firing and used for visual effect only.
 No cutting implements will be allowed unless the cutting edges/points have been dulled and rendered incapable of cutting or piercing.
 No retractable knives or swords will be allowed.